pimpale/todo-app/backend/README.md

         ```
         Replace `<your Windows username>` with your username on Windows.
     2. We're creating a workspace directory in order to reduce clutter.
-        This is optional, but reccomended.
+        This is optional, but recommended.
         ```
         mkdir workspace
         cd workspace